brocaar/chirpstack-docs/content/community/contribute.md

     main:
         parent: community
         weight: 2
-description: Information how you can contribute to the LoRa Server project.
+description: How you can contribute to the ChirpStack open-source LoRaWAN Network Server stack.
 ---

 # Contribute